Our taxonomy of the sector

 Finally, the taxonomy has been tested against our database of 300 companies and overlaid on 628 of their products to make it useful for 5D linking purposes (see section ‘The power of the database’).

-The elements of the 5 dimensions
+The five dimensions of the taxonomy

 “Functional ingredients": It is recognized that products can fall into an ingredient category as well as functional ingredients since the latter is in effect an additional dimension.
 However, taking into account ingredients companies often use the term “functional ingredients” in place of a technical ingredient category, we have included it as a category alongside the ingredient names and have generally classified products as the producer in question has.
 “Other Fat”: This is an abbreviation for other saturated fatty acids.
 “Mushrooms”: Mushrooms are included in the Plant origin category “Microorganisms”: Single-celled plants are excluded from the Plant origin category separated as Microorganisms.
 "Health benefits”: The health benefits are as claimed by the producer and we are not offering any opinion on their validity.